 On this page you find information about the implemented php standards recommendations in Nextcloud.

-This standard has been deprecated and will be removed from Nextcloud.
+This standard has been deprecated and will be removed in Nextcloud 27.
 Please see the PSR-4 section instead.

 \Psr\Log\LoggerInterface.
 This is merely a wrapper of the existing (and strongly typed)